Andrew Wilson-Smith, Registered Osteopath and Naturopath, ND, DO

 If you would like to talk through your needs informally, please just contact me, I would be very happy to talk to you.
 You can access more information about me and counselling on my website: http://www.isabelbristowecounselling.co.uk/

-Fiona Taylor – Counsellor and Psychotherapist, MBACP – Young people and Adults
+Fiona Taylor – Counsellor and Psychotherapist, MBACP – Adults and young people

 Most people through life encounter difficulties that they have to deal with.
 For some the difficulties can all become too much and they feel they need support.
 As a counsellor and psychotherapist I offer a safe confidential space where you can explore and work through whatever issues you are struggling with and wish to bring to counselling.
 It is important to build a strong therapeutic relationship between us so you feel comfortable and supported as you will be dealing with difficult and sometimes very personal thoughts and feelings.
 We will work together at your pace exploring whatever you wish to bring to each session, empowering you to develop your own strategies to cope and move forward with your life.